Fashion Tariffs 101

 • Fashion’s share of total U.S. imports is about five percent while fashion’s share of total duties is more than 25 percent.

-• Many are surprised to learn that there is STILL an extra burden borne by woman due to a “pink tariff” - U.S. tariff rates on women's clothes are about three percent higher on average than tariffs on men's clothes.
+• Many are surprised to learn that there is STILL an extra burden borne by woman due to a “pink tariff” - U.S. tariff rates on women's clothes and shoes are about three percent higher on average than tariffs on men's clothes and shoes.

 • The disparity means an extra cost of about $2 billion+ for females (or more precisely, buyers of women's clothes and shoes) as of 2018.